cartrawler/cartrawler.github.io/docs/react native/androidIntegration.md

 implementation "com.cartrawler.android:car-rental:$latestVersion"
 ```

-* If not migrated yet, it is recommended to migrate the project to Androidx.
+* If not migrated yet, it is recommended to migrate the project to Android X.
 <a href="https://developer.android.com/jetpack/androidx/migrate">Migration guide</a> <br/>

-* Inside your Android project, create a new class that extends ReactContextBaseJavaModule, this class will be the Module that we will expose methods to the Reactive Native side.
+* Inside your Android project, create a new class that extends ReactContextBaseJavaModule, this class will be the Module that we will expose methods to the React Native side.

 ```kotlin
 /**